 Nurses who are already RNs may want to consider getting a BSN degree to make them an even more attractive candidate for triage staffing travel nursing positions.

 What Are the Pros and Cons of Triage Travel Nursing?

 Looking for a travel nursing position that offers both adventure and stability?

-Triage travel nursing gives you the best of both worlds — plus a long list of pros — and just a few cons.
+Triage travel nursing gives you the best of both worlds — plus a long list of pros — with only a few cons.

 - Great pay and benefits

 - Plenty of adventure